-- Nurturing the developer team´s self-organisation initiatives
+- Nurturing the developer team´s self-organization initiatives

 - Mediation and Reconciling conflict of goals between the product owner and development team

-Continuous Learning and Knowledge Sharing to the team and Organisation
+Continuous Learning and Knowledge Sharing with the team and Organisation

 - A scrum master has to have an Always-be-learning attitude when it comes to anything related to Agile.
 He should be comfortable visiting user groups regularly, attending conferences, reading books, writing blogs, and other activities that improve his health of knowledge about Agile and Scrum.

-- Consult teams and strengthen the foundation of organisations in Agile
+- Consult teams and strengthen the foundation of organizations in Agile

 - Helps teams create information radiators